-Rule Paragraph Rule Requirement German Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 (not effective after 31 December 2021) (ii) the second count would include all votes cast, excluding interested shareholders' votes.
+Rule Paragraph Rule Requirement German Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 (not effective after 31 December 2021) shareholders' votes.
 Both counts must result in a simple majority before the resolution is considered approved.
-We granted a waiver of this articles provision and other related Rules 37 on this basis.
+We granted a waiver of this articles provision and other related Rules 16 on this basis.
 Under the JPS, no "automatic waiver" is available to a secondary listing applicant for this item.